eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![exportbutton](../docs/User-Guide-Images/TableExport.png)

-3. After that a CSV File is created, which you can then Download.
+3. After that a CSV File is created, which you can then Download

 ![exportedfile](../docs/User-Guide-Images/image2023-1-16_13-7-35.png)